Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 Performing a ping sweep in Windows with a For loop—Searching multiple octets requires nested loops.
 Note that not all hosts respond to ICMP probes.
 (Screenshot used with permission from Microsoft.)

 -   arp—display the local machine's Address Resolution Protocol ([[ARP]]) cache.
 The ARP cache shows the MAC address of the interface associated with each IP address the local host has communicated with recently.
 This can be useful if you are investigating a suspected spoofing attack.
 For example, a sign of a man-in-the-middle attack is where the MAC address of the default gateway IP listed in the cache is not the legitimate router's MAC address.
-#z

 For more information about commands, including syntax usage, look up the command in an online resource for Windows ([docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands)) or Linux ([linux.die.net/man](https://linux.die.net/man/)).

 In Linux, commands such as ifconfig, arp, route, and traceroute are deprecated and the utilities have not been updated for some years.
 The iproute2 suite of tools supply replacements for these commands ([digitalocean.com/community/tutorials/how-to-use-iproute2-tools-to-manage-network-configuration-on-a-linux-vps](https://www.digitalocean.com/community/tutorials/how-to-use-iproute2-tools-to-manage-network-configuration-on-a-linux-vps)).

 ## ROUTE AND TRACEROUTE
+#z
 The following tools can be used to test the routing configuration and connectivity with remote hosts and networks.

--   route—view and configure the host's local routing table.
+-   route—view and configure the host's local [[routing table]].
 Most end systems use a default route to forward all traffic for remote networks via a gateway router.
 If the host is not a router, additional entries in the routing table could be suspicious **(To detect spoofing)** .

 ![](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/8872-1599771794749.png)